To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Does Motlanthe know the source of his claims?

 We began by asking Motlanthe's spokesperson, Thabo Masebe, for the source of the claims.
-He was unable to provide it.

 He added that if there were any "discrepancies" in the speech, it was the fault of Motlanthe's speechwriters.
 The deputy president, he said, could not be held responsible.
 "He did not do the research himself.
 The speechwriters get the information from the [government] departments."